MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/CameraFadeOptions.md

 > [!CAUTION]
 > This interface is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Used to initiate a full-screen color fade.

 ## Properties

 ### **fadeColor**
 `fadeColor?: RGB;`

+Fade color to use.

 Type: [*RGB*](RGB.md)

 ### **fadeTime**
 `fadeTime?: CameraFadeTimeOptions;`

+Time in seconds for the fade-in, hold, and fade-out seconds.

 Type: [*CameraFadeTimeOptions*](CameraFadeTimeOptions.md)